jefmud/flask-micro-blog/README.md

 I am going to use __TinyMongo__ as it is close enough to PyMongo implementation in case someone wants to take the blog/CMS to the next level.
 Also… I can implement Flask-admin as a quick/raw administrative interface.

+I wrote something akin to this, but his is better.

 https://github.com/schapman1974/tinymongo

 __Flask-WTF__ – the slightly "Baroque" but overall excellent form package.